In this article:

 If you’d like to assign a subtask to a team member or track that subtask separately, you can promote that subtask to be a full task and specify the owner accordingly.

-Once you’ve completed a task, click “Close” to close the task.
+Once you’ve completed a task, click “Completed” to close the task.
 Click “Delete” to remove a task.
 You have the option to "Reopen" a task once it’s closed.